plurid/state-share-image/README.md

 For a secure state encoding and sharing process, the `state` object can be stringified and encrypted before passing it to the `stateShareImage.encode()` method.

-If the state-share-image element has no `src` it uses a default one.
+If the state-share-image element has no `src` it uses a default one for viewing purposes.

 To obtain the `state` object from an image which contains one, pass the image data to the `stateShareImage.decode()` method.
 If the `state` object was encrypted prior to encoding, it must be decrypted after receiving it from the method.